-The code of the state of Virginia states that reckless driving of a vehicle is defined as having a speed of 80 miles per hour or more or having a speed of or exceeding an interval of 20 miles per hour with the speed limit assigned on the road.
-For instance, if the person drives with a speed of 55 miles per hour while the speed sign indicates that the speed limit is 35 miles per hour then the person is considered to be driving recklessly and will face a charge by an official if caught.
+The code of the state of Virginia states that reckless driving of a vehicle is defined as traveling in excess of 80 mph or more or exceeding 20 mph over the proscribed limit assigned on the road.
+For instance, if the person operates a motor vehicle over 55 mph while the posted traffic sign indicates that the posted limit is 35 mph then the person is considered to be operating a vehicle recklessly and will face a charge by an official if caught.

-The state of Virginia considers reckless driving a serious offense and so by exceeding the speed limit of 80 miles per hour, the person will face real problems such as fines which range from $1000 to $2500, the possibility to enter jail for a period which may last for one year and in some cases, the suspension of the person’s freedom of driving.
+The state of Virginia considers reckless operation of a vehicle a serious offense and so by exceeding the posted sign of 55, 65 or 70 mph, the person will face real problems such as fines which range from $1000 to $2500, the possibility to enter jail for a period which may last for one year and in some cases, the suspension of the person’s freedom of driving.
 This reckless driving is considered a crime and so most of the times it is not forgotten with a small payment alone.
-Reckless driving cannot be considered as solely a speed ticket but a crime which may lead the convicted person to jail.
+Reckless driving cannot be considered as solely a moving violation ticket but a crime which may lead the convicted person to jail.

-The state of Virginia defines reckless driving generally to be a speed of 80 miles per hour or above because they want a safer driving environment and due to the fact that reckless driving cases cost more than normal cases which allows an increase in finance.
+The state of Virginia defines rash operation of a vehicle generally to be a speed in excess of 80 mph or above because they want a safer driving environment and due to the fact that rash operation of a vehicle cases cost more than normal cases which allows an increase in finance.
 The low speed of 80 miles per hour allows more reckless driving cases to occur and hence a high cash flow.

 Since the sign limits indicated on highways mostly changed to 70 miles per hour, there is a greater chance to drive recklessly as the 80 miles per hour reckless speed did not officially change and so a person can easily forget and unintentionally increases his/her speed by 11 miles per hour more and so will be considered to drive recklessly.